Hyperbolic band theory: Results and Discussion

-Having outlined the key ideas of our general theory, we now apply it to the simplest hyperbolic analog of the Euclidean square lattice: the regular octagonal $\{8,8\}$ tiling depicted in [Fig.~\ref{fig:lattice}(c)].
-This tiling is generated by the action of a Fuchsian group $\Gamma$ on a reference unit cell $\c{D}$, which can be taken to be the regular hyperbolic octagon centered at the origin $z=0$ of the Poincar\'e disk, that is, the region bounded by the colored geodesic segments $C_1,\ldots,C_8$ in [Fig.~\ref{fig:lattice}(c)].
-These segments are circular arcs normal to the boundary at infinity $|z|=1$, and can be parametrized as follows:
+Having outlined the key ideas of our general theory, we now apply it to the simplest hyperbolic analog of the Euclidean square lattice: the regular octagonal $\{8,8\}$ tiling depicted in Fig.~\ref{fig:lattice}(c).
+This tiling is generated by the action of a Fuchsian group $\Gamma$ on a reference unit cell $\c{D}$, which can be taken to be the regular hyperbolic octagon centered at the origin $z=0$ of the Poincar\'e disk, that is, the region bounded by the colored geodesic segments $C_1,\ldots,C_8$ in Fig.~\ref{fig:lattice}(c); see also the Supplementary Materials.
+We define the hyperbolic Bloch factor $\chi(\gamma)$ in Eq.~(\ref{automorphic}) by its action on the Fuchsian group generators $\gamma_j$: $\chi(\gamma_j)=\chi(\gamma_j^{-1})^*=e^{ik_j}$, $j=1,\ldots,4$, writing the hyperbolic crystal momentum as $\b{k}=(k_1,k_2,k_3,k_4)\in\Jac(\Sigma_2)$.
+Indeed, in this case, the underlying topology of the hyperbolic Brillouin zone $\Jac(\Sigma_2)$ is a four-dimensional torus $T^4$.
+Since we require $\chi$ to be a representation of $\Gamma$, we further define $\chi(\gamma_i\gamma_j)=\chi(\gamma_i)\chi(\gamma_j)$, for any $i,j=1,\ldots,4$.
+Since $\Gamma$ is finitely generated by the $\gamma_j$, this is sufficient to define $\chi(\gamma)$ for any $\gamma\in\Gamma$.
+Combining the definition of the hyperbolic Bloch factor with the automorphic Bloch condition (\ref{automorphic}) and the pairwise identifications imposed by $\Gamma$, the four boundary conditions we impose when solving the hyperbolic Bloch problem (\ref{schrodinger}) on the hyperbolic octagon $\c{D}$ become: $\psi(C_j)=e^{ik_j}\psi(C_{j+4})$, $j=1,\ldots,4$.